 - 1 tbsp lemon juice

 Note: Double the recipe for a bigger batch and bake in 8×8-inch pan.
 Start with the suggested 350F at 35-45 minutes time and adjust baking time as needed.

 - Preheat oven to 350°F. Spray with oil and line a 5-inch or 8-inch square baking pan with aluminum foil or parchment paper.
 Make sure to leave some overhang for easy removal.
 Set aside.

 - Make the Filling: Mix all the filling ingredients and refrigerate while you prepare the crust.
 Drain and remove excess juice before using later.

 - Make the Crust: In a large mixing bowl, mix together the flour, sugar, and salt.
 Cut the butter into pieces and add it to the mixture.
-Using a mixer, beat on low-speed until you have coarse crumbs.
+Using a mixer or a food processor, beat/mix on low-speed until you have coarse crumbs.
 You can also do it manually using a fork or a pastry cutter.

 - Chill the Crust: Divide the dough crust into 2.
 Press 3/4 portion into the pan, firmly press it down into an even layer.
 Put in refrigerator for at least 15 minutes to harden the crust before blind baking (pre-baking) it.
 Reserve remaining 1/4 portion of the dough mixture for topping, keep refrigerated while you pre-bake the dough crust.

 - Pre-bake the Crust: Take out the chilled crust from the refrigerator.
 Pre-bake the dough crust at 350°F for about 20-25 minutes or until the top is set and the edges are lightly golden brown.
 Take out from the oven and add the filling and toppings.